RichardZhu6/LNPDB/README.md

 # Instructions

 This repository includes code to analyze molecular dynamics trajectories and training the LiON deep learning model ([Witten et al., *Nat Biotech*, 2024](https://www.nature.com/articles/s41587-024-02490-y); [original repo](https://github.com/jswitten/LNP_ML)) for the LNP formulations in LNPDB.
+It also includes instructions for cloning and training the AGILE deep learning model ([Xu et al., *Nat Commun*, 2024](https://www.nature.com/articles/s41467-024-50619-z); [original repo](https://github.com/bowang-lab/AGILE)) which serves as a benchmark as detailed in the paper.

 ## Analyzing MD trajectories